Eliegautie/Black-Scholes-modelling-and-the-Greeks/README.md

 **Black & Scholes modelling : from the B&S mathematical equation, i gave the formula for a Call and a Put**

--N() = cumulative distribution function
+*item 1 N() = cumulative distribution function

--T = time left til' maturity (in years)
+- T = time left til' maturity (in years)

--S = underlying stock price
+- S = underlying stock price

--K = strike price
+- K = strike price

--r = risk free rate
+- r = risk free rate

--sigma = volatility of the underlying stock
+- sigma = volatility of the underlying stock

 In the first graph, we can see a relation bewteen S and the call and put values.
 When S increseas , the Call value increase and the Put value decrease and inversely.*